-Definition categories Minimum PPE required Where symptoms are mild (this may include a localised rash) and there is no evidence of respiratory Gloves - single pair.
-Ensure hand hygiene is performed appropriately prior to and after removal of gloves symptoms.
-Fluid Resistant Surgical Facemask (FRSM) Apron Suspected or Confirmed - Where symptomology includes respiratory symptoms, widespread rash Gloves - single pair.
+Definition categories Minimum PPE required Suspected or Confirmed - Where symptoms are mild and there is no evidence of respiratory symptoms .
+Gloves - single pair.
+Ensure hand hygiene is performed appropriately prior to and after removal of gloves Fluid Resistant Surgical Facemask (FRSM) Apron if localised rash present Fluid resistant gown or coverall if widespread rash present Suspected or Confirmed - Where symptomology includes respiratory symptoms, widespread rash Gloves - single pair.
 Ensure hand hygiene is performed appropriately prior to and after removal of gloves.
-AND/OR FFP3 respirator clinically deteriorating as a direct Fluid resistant gown/coveralls result of mpox Eye/face protection AND/OR prolonged close contact with a patient and their environment for example an overnight inpatient admission stay
+AND/OR FFP3 respirator clinically deteriorating as a direct Fluid resistant gown/coveralls result of mpox AND/OR Eye/face protection prolonged close contact with a patient and their environment for example an overnight inpatient admission stay